kdeldycke/cqlengine-relation-columns/README.md

 History
 -------

-Originates from an private repository, to cover internal needs in my company.
+Originates from a private repository, to cover internal needs in my company.

 This code was then released in the open while discussing issue https://github.com/cqlengine/cqlengine/issues/230 in order to provide a proof of